-“As a midwife, I have been privileged to work side by side with Micah at several births.
-She is a calm gentle spirit guiding families to achieve the birth they desire.
-Micah and her team are a huge asset to Central Texas.”
+“As a midwife, I have been privileged to work side by side with the Waco Doula team for many births.
+They pocess a calm gentle spirit guiding families to achieve the birth they desire.
+This Waco Doula team is a huge asset to Central Texas.”

 – Kari Herman, MS, CN

 “Micah was so amazing at our birth.
 She helped me get the VBAC I so desperately wanted, and with an 11 lb 3oz baby to boot!
 She helped me work through the terrible back labor and the turning of the baby who was face up.
 If we were having any more kids, she would absolutely be there.
 I don’t think I could have done it without her.”

 – Nicole Boumans (client)